awsdocs/amazon-vpc-user-guide/doc_source/nat-gateway-troubleshooting.md

 **Causes**
 The cause of this problem might be one of the following:
 + The destination endpoint is responding with fragmented TCP packets\.
 A NAT gateway currently does not support IP fragmentation for TCP or ICMP\.
-For more information, see [Comparison of NAT instances and NAT gateways](vpc-nat-comparison.md)\.
+For more information, see [Comparing NAT gateways and NAT instances](vpc-nat-comparison.md)\.
 + The `tcp_tw_recycle` option is enabled on the remote server, which is known to cause issues when there are multiple connections from behind a NAT device\.

 **Solutions**